Meta-analysis of Bayesian analyses: Introduction

 \section{Introduction}

-Meta-analysis is a term used broadly for a collection of approaches which aim to combine results from multiple related statistical analyses.
-In the standard formulation, these results are summary statistics computed from data, a typical example being point estimates for the effect size of some treatment.
-For the combination of point estimates, there exists well-established Bayesian methodology and a large body of literature \citep[see e.g.][and references therein]{Higgins+others:2009}.
-However, while the natural outcome of a Bayesian analysis is a posterior distribution, the analogous task of combining posterior distributions has received little attention.
-In the frequentist paradigm, \citet{Xie+others:2011} have previously introduced a framework for the combination of confidence distributions, a concept loosely related to Bayesian posteriors.
-In this paper, we develop a Bayesian framework for combining posterior distributions.
+Meta-analysis comprises a collection of methods designed to combine results from related statistical analyses carried out in separate studies.
+Traditionally, the per~study results, taken as inputs for meta-analysis, are summary statistics computed from data, such as point estimates for a treatment's effect size.
+To combine point estimates, there exist well-established Bayesian and classical methodologies \citep[see, e.g.,][and literature referenced therein]{Higgins+others:2009}.
+However, while the natural outcome of a Bayesian analysis is a posterior distribution, the task of combining posteriors obtained from multiple related studies into a meta-analysis has not been explored in the literature.

-In the standard setting of Bayesian \emph{random effects meta-analysis}, a summary statistic (or data set) $D_j$, $j=1,\ldots,J$, has been observed for each of $J$ studies.
-The summary statistics aim to provide information about some quantity or `effect' of interest.
-To reflect the general idea of the studies being non-identical but related, it is common to regard them as exchangeable \citep{Gelman+others:2013}, with the study-specific effect represented by some parameter, say $\theta_j$, and the overall effect by another parameter, say $\varphi$.
-This leads to the following hierarchical model:
+In standard Bayesian \emph{random effects meta-analysis}, a summary statistic $D_j$, designed to convey information about a local effect of interest $\theta_j$, is observed for each of a number of studies $j=1,\dots, J$.
+Furthermore, the studies are assumed to be related via exchangeability of the local effects \citep[see][]{Gelman+others:2013}, making them conditionally independent given a shared overall effect $\varphi$.
+Note that the presence of $\varphi$ is not a property of the original studies but rather a \emph{post-hoc} assumption made by the meta-analyst.
+Given the above assumptions, meta-analysis takes the shape of a hierarchical model: